swiftraccoon/ncABC/README.md

    python app.py
    ```

-   Visit `http://localhost:5000` in your web browser to view the application.
+   Visit `http://localhost:5000` in your web browser to view the main application.
+   Data Analysis graphs are accessible at `http://localhost:5000/data-analysis`

 ## Usage